Sound advice would usually steer a beginner away from this type of telescope, but there are some beginners that must have GoTo – no exceptions.

 You can take excellent lunar, planetary, and DSO photographs even with its limiting 4” aperture.
 Bright nebulae photos can be amazing, and it may present an opportunity to learn about mosaic capturing and processing.

-The only questionable aspect is the mount’s payload capacity.
+I feel the only questionable aspect is the mount’s payload capacity.
 It can handle up to 10 lbs, and with the OTA weighing in at 6 lb and adding the red dot and eyepieces, you’re pretty much maxed out.
 You may want to learn how the GoTo Approach feature in the NexStar works.
 It compensates for backlash when using heavy astrophotography loads.
 Some buyers have used lightweight webcam cameras and DSLRs.
 You’ll have to experiment and see which setup suits your style best within the limitations of the mount.

 Portable & Lightweight Tripod

-This is an incredibly portable telescope and can be ideal for travel.
+I reckon this is an incredibly portable telescope and can be ideal for travel.
 Its small 4” aperture and Mak-Cass design are features that lends to its compact and lightweight package.
 The tripod is easy to setup and the leg brace that is mounted in the center provides stability and support.
 It also doubles as the accessory tray.
 The tripod comes with a detached bubble to ensure you have accurate leveling during setup.

 SkyAlign Firmware Issues